 With a window size of N samples, the discrete frequency ω ranges between 0 and $f{max} = f_s/2$ at steps of f_s/N Hz.
-The absolute values of the complex value $X(t, \omega)$ denote the magnitude of the frequency ω at time point t
+The absolute values of the complex value $X(t,\omega)$ denote the magnitude of the frequency ω at time point t

-The picture on the right depicts the STFT with the red windowing function w(t) as it is applied over time.
-The spectrogram is then the squared magnitudes |X(t, ω)|2 over time.
+- The picture on the right depicts the STFT with the red windowing function w(t) as it is applied over time.
+The spectrogram is then the squared magnitudes $|X(t,\omega)|^2$ over time.
 One can use different windowing functions.

 - Feature design requires further segmentation of the signal to capture statistics for changes over small time chunks (compare with timbre).
 In the picture above, the audios signal is first split into frames on which also the STFT is applied.
 The frames overlap with each other to avoid boundary effects.
 For each frame, we obtain a single feature vector.
 The second split of the audio signal creates overlapping segments encompassing several subsequent frames.
 The segment features are then a statistical summary over the features of its frames.
-The segments are the smallest unit for retrieval, and a single audio file is described by bundreds or thousands of segments. - Frame size: let the sampling frequency $f_s = 48$ kHz.
-We a frame size of 40ms, the number of samples is N = 1920.
-Hence, the frequency resolution FT is $\frac{f_s}{N} = 20.83$ Hz.
+The segments are the smallest unit for retrieval, and a single audio file is described by hundreds or thousands of segments. - Frame size: let the sampling frequency be $f_s = 48$ kHz.
+With a frame size of 40ms, the number of samples is N = 1920.
+Hence, the frequency resolution of STFT is $\frac{f_s}{N} = 20.83$ Hz.
 This is hardly sufficient to distinguish two musical pitches at the middle octave, but not for the first and second octave (each octave doubles the frequency).
 To improve frequency resolution, we could increase the window size (reducing sampling rate would result to audible artefacts).
 But then, we loose precision along the time axis as a broader range blurs the spectrum.
-In short, STFT requires us to compromise either on frequency resolution or time resolution. - Segment size: depends on the task at hand.
+In short, STFT requires us to compromise either on frequency resolution or time resolution.
+Alternative approaches with wavelets have solved this issue and provide both good time and frequency resolution. - Segment size: depends on the task at hand.
 For timbre detection (guitar, rock falling, wind) a shorter segment can be used.
 For spoken text, alternative segmentation approaches can be used.
 The 4s in the picture is a good starting point for generic audio analysis.